 We are always looking to add to the Songbirds Flock!

-Here are some answers to a few of the questions you might have about joining the choir.
+Here are some answers to the questions you might have about joining the choir.

-We rehearse every Monday evening, 7.30pm until around 9.15pm at the United Reformed Church in Windsor Place, Cardiff, CF10 3BZ.
-Our Musical Director Rosie asks that we arrive at 7.15pm to ensure we are settled in before the rehearsal starts.
+We rehearse every Monday evening, arriving at 7:15pm for a prompt 7.30pm start until 9:30pm at the United Reformed Church in Windsor Place, Cardiff, CF10 3BZ.

 Do I need to audition to join?